ll4866/ll4866.github.io/_posts/2025-05-02-assignment-3.md

 * **Source:** AI-generated images from CIVITAI, a platform for sharing and downloading AI models.
 * **Number of Images:** 99
 * **Number of Images with Prompt:** 67
-* **Attributes:** Realistic, Artistic, Surreal, Humorous, Abstract
+* **Attributes:** Realistic, Artistic, Surreal, Humorous, Abstract (Attributes are given to only images with prompts)
 * **Organizaiton:** Images are organized into subfolders based on the attributes mentioned above.

 ### 1.2 Data Gathering
-I used the extension IMAGE DOWNLOADED and downloaded 99 images that were recently uploaded to CIVITAI on May 1, 2025 within the section of cat-generated images.
-The filter used was the default one by week, which provided a representative sample of the most recent AI-generated cat images.
+How I did is by using the extension IMAGE DOWNLOADED and downloaded 99 images from the CIVITAI website on the most recent upload on May 1, 2025 within the section of cat-generated images.
+The filter used was the default one by week, which provided a representative sample of the most recent AI-generated cat images of that week.
 This approach ensured that the dataset was current and relevant to the ongoing trends in AI-generated imagery.

+After downloading the images, I went back to each image individually to look for their prompt.
+I recorded each prompt for the images that had them, which was essential for the categorization process.

 ### 1.3 Organizing Corpus
 To ensure a balanced and meaningful analysis, I decided to categorize the images into five distinct categories: Realistic, Artistic, Surreal, Humorous, and Abstract.
 Each category was chosen to reflect different styles and themes commonly found in AI-generated cat images.
+I found these categories by giving KIMI all the prompts of the images and having it categorize finding a common ground.
+I asked for multiple sets of categories and chose the following one.
+I then categorized based on the results the AI gave me as I wanted to both follow the mindset of the AI and also be more reliant on the prompt and how the AI thinks rather than I decide based on feeling.
 Here's the rationale behind each category:

 1. **Realistic and Photorealistic**: This category includes images that aim to depict cats in a highly detailed and lifelike manner, often with photorealistic qualities.
 These images typically feature natural settings, detailed textures, and accurate anatomical representations.